 I've been rejected many times in my life where I refused to give up and I must honestly admit - the better choice was to walk away and to consider "something else" or someone else.

-The times I made myself believe there was still a chance only delayed the inevitable and that lost time could’ve been spent in a much more productive way.
+The times I made myself believe there was still a chance only delayed the inevitable and that lost time could've been spent in a much more productive way - like finding a woman who I did like who would not reject me.

-Why bother wasting valuable time “trying” to make something happen which naturally happens by itself.
+Why bother wasting valuable time "trying" to make something happen which SHOULD naturally happens by itself because when it doesn't - and you try to force it - you've just made the healing process take longer than it could.

-Attraction is not meant to be forced and you can never coerce someone into feeling no matter how much effort you put into it.
+Attraction is not meant to be forced and you can never coerce someone into feeling something no matter how much effort you put into it AND this certainly includes trying the whole romantic angle.

-Romancing a woman for months or years hoping she’ll cave in (based on persistence alone) from my experience rarely if ever leads to something better than a strong natural attraction felt from the very beginning on of the first few interactions.
+Romancing a woman for months or years hoping she'll cave in (based on persistence alone) from my experience rarely if ever leads to something better than what a strong natural attraction felt from the very beginning can.

 Hanging about hoping, thinking you can change her mind never turns out good.